CasparKielwein/Aaargh/Level.md

     * Discover Secret of a Legendary Item

 ### Comment
-There are six leves to spend these advances on.
+There are six levels to spend these advances on.
 With seven advances, players have to decide which one to skip.

 | Level | Disciplines        | Ranks | Advances         |